Description

 property of the Surface

-class specifies the velocity threshold below which objects will not bounce due to their elasticity.
+class defines the velocity threshold below which objects will not bounce due to their elasticity.
 This property is crucial in determining the behavior of objects when they collide with surfaces, particularly in physics simulations where realistic interactions are desired.

 Usage